Cold plasma therapy for mobile wound care

 Compatible with routines

-How PlasmaDerm® therapy works
+How the PlasmaDerm therapy works

 The treatment is standardised and safe: each area is treated in two 90-second intervals.
 This double application enhances the therapeutic effect.
 For larger wounds, the spacer is gradually overlapped until the entire area is completely covered.

-Frequently asked questions about PlasmaDerm® therapy in outpatient care
+Frequently asked questions about PlasmaDerm therapy

-Outpatient teams often ask similar questions about cold plasma therapy.
+Inpatient teams often ask similar questions about cold plasma therapy.
 You can find concise answers here.

 Get in touch now